symfony/symfony-docs/quick_tour/the_view.rst

 Speaking of web applications, creating links between pages is a must.
 Instead of hardcoding URLs in templates, the ``path`` function knows how to generate URLs based on the routing configuration.
-That way, all your URLs can be easily updated by changing the configuration:
+That way, all your URLs can be easily updated by just changing the configuration:

 .. code-block:: jinja